-Long ago, before the time of hospital births, it was common for a mother to be supported not only by a midwife but also by a familiar and experienced woman who, with her presence, provided security and relief.
-Today, the mother no longer has such a support person at birth.
+Long ago, before the time of hospital births, it was common for a birthing person to be supported not only by a midwife but also by a familiar and experienced person who, with their presence, provided security and relief.
+Today, the birthing person no longer has such a support person at birth.
 The midwife has several births to take care of at the same time and the situation is new and disturbing for the partner.

 The doula, on the other hand, is the support of the birther throughout labour, contraction by contraction.
-She is present, helping you to relax and become one with the contractions.
-These days, the doula is equally a support person for the partner in childbirth; many partners find it a huge relief to have someone with them to tell you how to assist the birther.
+The doula is present, helping you to relax and become one with the contractions.
+These days, the doula is equally a support person for the partner in childbirth; many partners find it a huge relief to have someone with them to tell you how to assist the birthing person.
 Indeed, a partner who is also accompanied by a doula during childbirth is usually much more active and more involved in childbirth.

 Families often describe the decision to invite a doula to their birth one of the best in their lives.
 It is part of the preparation for childbirth, the main goal of which is to understand the course of childbirth and know what happens during it so that there is no need to fear, think or be insecure about childbirth.
-Childbirth is a special event because it works best when the mother can let her body work freely.
-This is possible only if the mother has such a safe and confident feeling that she can throw herself into the experience of giving birth with all her soul.
+Childbirth is a special event because it works best when the person giving birth can let their body work freely.
+This is possible only if the birther has such a safe and confident feeling that they can throw themself into the experience of giving birth with all their soul.
 In creating that security and confidence, doula support is invaluable.